cuttlebelle/cuttlebelle/README.md

 ## Build

-To contribute to this still young project you need to install it’s dependencies and run a watch to transpile th files.
+To contribute to this still young project you need to install it’s dependencies and run a watch to transpile the files.

 ```shell
 yarn